NZ Uncovered Tour

 Touring Highlights in New Zealand

-• Journey on the TranzAlpine Train through the Southern Alps – one of the worlds great scenic rail journeys
+- Journey on the TranzAlpine Train through the Southern Alps

 Day 1: Welcome to Auckland, New Zealand

 Welcome to Auckland, often referred to as the ‘City of Sails’.
-Your flight must arrive prior to 4.00pm.
+Your flight must arrive prior to 4.00pm and your day is free to spend as you choose on arrival in Auckland.
 Tonight, meet your group and enjoy a welcome dinner.

 Day 2: Auckland